 The Imperial Connection

-Vienna is not short of old buildings, but the Augustinerkirche (Augustinian church) is one of the oldest, dating back to 1327.
+Vienna has a fair few old buildings, but the Augustinerkirche (Augustinian church) on Josefsplatz square is one of the oldest, dating back to 1327.

-Frederick I, Duke of Austria and Styria, founded the church, perhaps his second-greatest achievement.
-His first being able to become known as Frederick the Handsome (seriously).
+Frederick I (Duke of Austria and Styria) founded the church in what was, however, only his second-greatest achievement.
+His first was becoming known as Frederick the Handsome (seriously).

-Of course, the church went through various changes in the intervening centuries and, today, merges gracefully into the surrounding Hofburg complex.
+Of course, the church went through various changes in the intervening centuries and now merges gracefully into the surrounding Hofburg complex.

 Most famously, perhaps, the church played host to various royal weddings.
 Among the couples joined together beneath its roof: